 Content marketing focuses on the distribution of content, whether that’s an article, a video, imagery, or otherwise.
 It’s a way of reaching people through popular content that they find interesting.

 With text content, SEO comes into play.
-That means “Search Engine Optimization” and it involves the clever use of keywords (and other things!) to ensure search engines like Google and Bing can direct people to your site when they make relevant searches.
+That means “Search Engine Optimization,” and it involves the clever use of keywords (and other things!) to ensure search engines like Google and Bing can direct people to your site when they do relevant searches.

 Pay-per-click advertising charges a marketer every time a person clicks on the ad.
 It means you only pay for online ads that result in a person viewing your website.

 Social media marketing is similar to content marketing in that it uses social media platforms like Facebook, Twitter, and YouTube, to help distribute your content or products.
 Clothes brands will share photos of models wearing their latest range on social media, whereas tech companies might publish video reviews of their products.
 It can also include paid advertisements that target specific audiences on those social media platforms.